request an appointment online.

 The cancer is limited to the ovary or ovaries.

-- Stage 1A: Cancer is in one ovary
+- Stage IA: Cancer is in one ovary.

-- Stage 1B: Cancer is in both ovaries
+- Stage IB: Cancer is in both ovaries but not on their outer surfaces.

-- Stage 1C: Cancer is in one or both ovaries.
-It also is on the surface of the ovary or in abdominal fluid or a fluid-filled capsule has burst.
+- Stage IC: Cancer is in one or both ovaries.
+It is also on the surface of the ovary, in abdominal fluid or a fluid-filled capsule has burst.

 The cancer is in one or both ovaries.
-It has spread to other parts of the pelvis.
+It has also spread to other organs in the pelvis (such as the uterus, bladder, the sigmoid colon or the rectum).

-- Stage 2A: The tumor has spread to the uterus, Fallopian tubes or both
+- Stage IIA: The tumor has spread to the uterus, fallopian tubes or both.

-- Stage 2B: The tumor has spread to the bladder, rectum or colon
+- Stage IIB: The tumor has spread to the bladder, rectum or colon.

 The cancer is in one or both ovaries.
 It has spread to nearby lymph nodes or other abdominal organs, not including the liver.